Creating a Welcoming Studio: Keys to a Successful Open house

 Interactivity: Create memorable moments if you can in your space.
 Do you have something you can demonstrate?
 Is the story of your process fascinating?
 Is there a make-and-take project that you can offer?
 This doesn’t need to be big or costly, I have an art dispensing gumball machine at my studio which offers a fun and random way for visitors to buy button art from me.
 Getting ways for visitors to participate in a way that is fun builds a memory about you and your studio.
 The next time they want to tour local studios, your studio will be on the list of spaces to return.

 Preview the Work: Give your audience a taste of what they can expect in your studio on the outside.
 You may need to ask your building if you can hang up outside your studio space but typically in art spaces this is allowed, or permitted for an open studio event.
-Eagerly sitting next to your work and watching viewers reactions or eagerly willing to discuss your work can turn people away.
-A small sample of your work or a preview allows people to form opinions about your work, formulate questions and desire to see more of what you do.
+Eagerly sitting next to your work and watching viewers’ reactions or eagerly willing to discuss your work can turn people away.
+A small sample of your work or a preview allows people to form opinions about your work, formulate questions, and desire to see more of what you do.

 Variety of Price Points: Art can be expensive.
 I know because my process drives up the price point on some of my original pieces.
-The everyday man couldn’t just walk up to my studio, discover my work and swipe a card to purchase it without some financial planning or careful thought into the purchase.
-Due to this fact, I make sure to have variety of price points so anybody can afford a version of my art.
+The everyday man couldn’t just walk up to my studio, discover my work, and swipe a card to purchase it without some financial planning or careful thought into the purchase.
+Due to this fact, I make sure to have a variety of price points so anybody can afford a version of my art.
 I literally have work for sale starting at $1.
 Having a wide variety of prices and merchandise will widen your ability to make sales during your event.

 Decorating: Look at decorating books and blogs and take notes while visiting other studios.
 There are elements in spaces that make them studios inviting.
-Some spaces are more industrial then others which is great, play off the natural architecture of the building.
+Some spaces are more industrial than others which is great, plays off the natural architecture of the building.
 Keep your space also uniquely you.
 Have items that you like in your space because you enjoy having them there.
-I really like Mid Century Modern furniture, antiques, plants and crystal rocks and you can find them in my studio.
+I really like Mid Century Modern furniture, antiques, plants, and crystal rocks and you can find them in my studio.
 As much as you want to set up your space for a formal viewing, you also want to be authentic when you do so.

 Your Demeanor: Welcome guests!
 Introduce yourself, welcome them and invite them inside.
 Some guests will need the push (or pull) to come inside.
 Do not do the hard sale.
 Believe it or not, it can’t be about the sale.
-While open studios are a great money maker for artists, you have to make it about the guests you have to come from a place of honest and creativity rather than a place from money and sales.
+While open studios are a great money maker for artists, you have to make it about the guests you have to come from a place of honesty and creativity rather than a place from money and sales.
 This will actually pay off in the end….with money.
 How you talk and handle each customer, visitor and patron will directly affect their perception of you.
 While sometimes hiding in our studios and having some alone time to make work can be a joy, this is when you need to pull out your best customer service and host skills with a smile.
 Remember to have fun!

 Keep ‘Em Coming Back: Every time I have my studio open, I try to offer something different.
-Usually this would be in regards to debuting new work, but sometimes a series is in progress and takes time.
-You won’t have new work each open studio but try to expand on the customer or visitor experience.
+Usually, this would be in regards to debuting new work, but sometimes a series is in progress and takes time.
+You won’t have new work at each open studio but try to expand on the customer or visitor experience.
 Do you have new merchandise?
 Can you have a super sale and liquidate some old work from storage?
 Are you offering a new service?
 Even spending a bit of extra time with a visitor can turn them into a customer.